-The first is an acknowledgement by each person involved that a problem exists and that it’s affecting everyone, so it’s not just “someone else’s fault.”
-The second is a willingness to do whatever it takes to resolve the problem – big, but essential.
-And the third is a willingness to respect each other’s responsibilities.
-That means saying, “I want to take care of my life-stuff without interference.
-And I won’t tell you how to fulfill your roles.”
+- The third is a willingness to respect each other’s responsibilities, which means saying, “I want to take care of my life-stuff without interference.
+And I won’t tell you how to fulfill your role.”

-To get to this point, we need to drop all blame, and instead spend our energy figuring out what we can do to resolve the conflict.
+To get to this point, we need to drop criticism and blame.
+And instead, spend our energy figuring out what we can do to resolve the conflict.
 If we focus on each other’s strengths, we can join forces to find a win-win answer, by asking solution-oriented questions: “What can I do to help?
 What do you expect from me?
 What can I expect from you?
 What’s the best solution that will serve both of us?”

 Then we just need to agree on what action to take, and keep the agreements.